-The Best Budget Sleeping Bags of 2020
+Best Budget Sleeping Bag for Adults of 2020

-The Oaskys Three Season is far from perfect, but one thing that is, is its price.
+The Oaskys Three Season is far from perfect, but one thing that is is its price.
 Anyone would be hard-pressed to find a better deal on a full-size adult sleeping bag.
 We were pleasantly impressed with its overall performance and astonished by how small we could stuff it.
 The rectangular shape provides adequate roominess while the attached hood lets you nestle in on colder nights.
 There are certainly better sleeping bags, but none at the same price.

 The issues with the Mammoth are minor.
-The six drawcords used to adjust the hood and draft collar seem a bit excessive.
+The six drawcords used to adjust the hood and draft collar seems a bit excessive.
 We also worry it could be too warm for hot summer nights.
 Finally, the higher price tag may make some shoppers hesitate.
 If that's the case, you can save some money by picking up two Redcamp flannel bags and zipping them together to make a more affordable double bag.

 The North Rim has the sarcophagus shape of a traditional mummy sleeping bag.
 While this shape is ideal for minimizing weight during human-powered backcountry adventures, our testers consider it unnecessarily constrictive in a car camping bag.
 And make no mistake, at 6 lbs 3 oz, this is a car camping bag, not a backpacking model.

 Apart from this main drawback, the North Rim feels well executed.
 Its legit draft collar and sturdy hood ensure that it lives up to its 0°F temp rating.
 We also like the interior stash pocket for storing a phone or headlamp so you can protect your batteries throughout any frigid night.
-Finally, the Coleman zippers are some of our favorites and this bag sailed through our zipper durability test with ease.
+Finally, the Coleman zippers are some of our favorites, and this bag sailed through our zipper durability test with ease.

 Why You Should Trust Us

 Lead tester and research analyst, Jack Cramer, has now tested and slept in more than 50 different sleeping bags, ranging from insomnia-inducing cheapos to ultra-premium, down-filled dreams.
 The knowledge gained from this formal testing dwarfs the experience one might gain from a lifetime of casual camping.
 For this review, we purchased every bag and brought them through a battery of tests.
-We measured and weighed each one, followed by repeated warmth testing in a temperature-controlled 48°F room, as well as many nights inside tents.
+We measured and weighed each one, followed by repeated warmth testing in a temperature-controlled 48°F room and many nights inside tents.
 Zipper problems are a frequent complaint among more affordable bags, so we ran each bag's zipper back and forth 100 times to assess whether it had the strength to withstand long-term use.

 Analysis and Test Results